david618/dcos_transform/README.md

 $ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Tcp tcp-kafka.marathon.mesos 5565 simFile_1000_10s.dat 100 1000
 </pre>

 This time run 1000 features at a rate of 100 per second.
 You should see output of count,rate on both tcp-kafka and on kafka-transform-kafka.
+In the stdout of kafka-transform-kafka; you should also see a line as it reads the 100 events you sent earlier.
+Then a second line with the 1,000 events you just sent.
+The rate for both should be around 100.

-<h1> Create kafka-noop-stdout Marathon App </h1>
+<h2> Create kafka-noop-stdout Marathon App </h2>

 Use this json <a href="kafka-noop-stdout.json">kafka-noop-stdout.json</a>